As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 North Texas is among the most scarce regions where you might find geodes; however, even though the northern areas don’t have many locations, the few present are abundant in geode specimens.

-The Palo Duro Canyon in the Panhandle region is probably the most well-known and famous location in North Texas to find geode specimens.
+The Palo Duro Canyon in the Panhandle region is probably the most well-known and famous location in North Texas, where geode specimens can be found.

-This region is filled with geode specimens lying on the ground.
-However, the challenging part here is to find well-formed specimens rather than pebbles or broken ones.
+This area is packed with geode specimens lying on the ground.
+However, the difficult thing here is locating well-formed specimens rather than stones or shattered ones.

-The Palo Duro Canyon State Park is the second largest canyon in the country, and it is easily accessible by car.
-It is located around 25 miles from downtown Amarillo.
-The beauty of this canyon lies in its size, as it stretches for over 120 miles, which means plenty of ground to explore.
+Palo Duro Canyon State Park, the country’s second biggest canyon, is easily accessible by automobile.
+It is approximately 25 kilometers from downtown Amarillo.
+The appeal of this canyon resides in its immensity since it runs for almost 120 miles, providing lots of space to explore.

 You can easily find geodes here, but you should also try your luck at the Caprock Canyons State Park or the Timbercreek Canyon; if you need help identifying geodes while on the hunt, check out this video here.
 Some types of geodes are more challenging to spot than others.